 The presence of this generic pattern is problematic for most research using the IRAP.
 Generally speaking, when researchers use the IRAP in their research, they wish to use the task to help explain another phenomenon of interest (i.e., behaviour within the IRAP functions as the thing that explains: the explanans) rather than in order to investigate behaviour within the IRAP itself (i.e., where behaviour within the IRAP represents the thing to be explained: the explanandum), although exceptions do exist (Finn et al., 2016, 2018; O’Shea et al., 2016).
 In the IRAP’s modal use-case, the presence of a generic pattern is likely to represent a strong barrier to the task being useful to their goals.
-And, more worryingly, the generic pattern may cause researchers to make invalid inferences, by misattributing the presence of IRAP effects to attitudes or learning histories (i.e., driven by the category stimuli) when they are instead merely instances of the generic pattern.
+And, more worryingly, the generic pattern may cause researchers to make invalid inferences, by misattributing the presence of IRAP effects to attitudes or learning histories (i.e., driven by the relations among category stimului and evaluative stimuli) when they are instead merely instances of the generic pattern.
 For example, Hussey, Daly, et al. (2015) concluded that normative participants demonstrated counter-intuitive positive evaluations of death.
 In light of the generic pattern among IRAP effects, it would be more accurate – and less interesting – to characterize these results merely as ‘the generic pattern among IRAP effects was observed’, with no reference to what this might say about the original domain of interest.

 The existence of a generic pattern has significant implications for how the results of past and future IRAP studies should be interpreted.
 Indeed, many of the conclusions made in the published literature may be undermined or invalidated due to the confound that the generic pattern represents.
 To understand why this is the case, consider that, by definition, the generic pattern means that non-zero IRAP effects are likely to be observed regardless of whether participants possess attitudes or learning histories that would previously be expected to be the source of such IRAP effects.
 As such, the presence of IRAP effects – that is, D scores that are significantly different from zero – cannot reasonably be equated with evidence for implicit attitudes (i.e., at the cognitive level of analysis) or learning histories involving the category stimuli (i.e., at the behavioural analytic-abstractive level).
 Analyses that treat D = zero as a reference point, even tacitly, will therefore produce false or invalid domain level inferences.
 Somewhat unfortunately, this concern about the validity of conclusions when a D score at or near zero is treated as meaningful have been around as long as the IRAP itself (Blanton & Jaccard, 2006).
 However, these have previously been conceptual arguments, where the current work is empirical.